prasanthsasikumar/ScrapeGaragePricePrediction/README.md

 * **Model Training**: The model is trained using historical auction data, with the main script likely located in `scripts/` or `src/models/` (e.g., `scripts/train_model.py`).
 * **Data Cleaning and Preprocessing**: The data is cleaned and preprocessed in Jupyter Notebooks located in the `notebooks/` folder (e.g., `notebooks/01_data_cleaning.ipynb`).
 * **Streamlit Interface**: A simple, user-friendly interface for making predictions, likely available in `src/app/predict_app.py` or `scripts/predict_app.py`.

+## Demo

+The demo showcases the model's ability to predict car auction prices based on various input features.
+Users can interact with the Streamlit app to input car details and receive instant price predictions.

 ## Dataset